Subsecretaria de Redes Asistenciales, Ministerio de Salud

 Advisory Council Member, MIT Sloan Latin America Office

 Marcelo Larraguibel is one of the founders and senior partners of Virtus Partners, a top management consulting firm created in 2007, with operations in Santiago, Lima, and Bogotá.
-He has more than 25 years of experience as a top management consultant and was previously a director at McKinsey & Company where he worked in 18 years, both in Europe and Latin America.
+He has more than 25 years of experience as a top management consultant and was previously a director at McKinsey & Company where he worked for 18 years, both in Europe and Latin America.

 Larraguibel has extensive experience leading the development and implementation of high-impact change processes: organizational transformations, profound cultural changes, changes in corporate governance, and redefining business models.